EduardoGimenesCustodio/feelings/README.md

 ## Description

-Project developed as Course Completion Work of the technical course in Computing for the Internet at IFMS.
-It consists of an informative website about international travel in which Brazilians can consult the rules of other countries for the entry of foreigners in their territories.
+Project developed during the technical course in Computing for the Internet at IFMS.
+It consists of a site where users share everyday experiences and talk about their feelings, interacting in a community where all members aim to not let people feel alone.